Group gradings on triangularizable algebras: Introduction

-Our first main result is the following (cf. \cref{sec:graded:algebras} for specific details): \begin{Thm} Let $\beta=\{u_i\mid i\in\mathbb{N}\}$.
-Then, every $G$-grading on $\Aalg$, where $\Aalg=\UTlim$ or $\Aalg=\UTBV$, is isomorphic to an elementary grading.
-Furthermore, any grading on $\UTBV$ has a finite support. \end{Thm}

-We shall prove this result by constructing certain sets of primitive homogeneous pairwise orthogonal idempotents.
-We shall see that such a set defines a grading on a subalgebra given by the direct limit of finite-dimensional ones.
-Then, with the aid of the natural topology, we shall extend this grading to the whole algebra.

-Next, we shall investigate the isomorphism classes of elementary gradings on the triangular algebras (Theorem \ref{statementmainthm} and Corollary \ref{maincor}).
-It turns out that each good grading is uniquely determined by a map $\B\setminus\{1\}\to G$ (where $1\in\B$ is the first element).
+Here, we prove that every group grading on \UTBVlim, \UTBVfin and \UTBV is isomorphic to an elementary grading.
+Moreover, the group gradings on the latter two are finite and induced from a finite group grading on the former.
+We also classify the isomorphism classes of group gradings on these algebras (see \Cref{statementmainthm}).

-Finally, we remark that, if $\B$ is uncountably infinite, then $\UTBV$ is isomorphic to the finitary incidence algebra of the non locally-finite partially ordered set $\B$ (cf. \cite{Khrip}), and if $\B$ is finite or $\mathbb{N}$, then $\UTBV$ is isomorphic to the incidence algebra of the locally-finite partially ordered set $\B$.
+Finally, we remark that if \B is uncountably infinite, then \UTBV is isomorphic to the finitary incidence algebra of the non locally-finite partially ordered set $(\B,\leq)$ (cf. \cite{Khrip}), and if \B is finite or \NN, then \UTBV is isomorphic to the incidence algebra of the locally finite partially ordered set $(\B,\leq)$.